 Few things can be more frustrating than setting up a campaign in which you’re advertising multiple products and realizing only after a few weeks of robust performance that you can’t exactly tell which search terms are driving sales on which products.
 Did search term A drive all those sales on Product B?
 Or was it product C?
 Even with the recent revamp of their ad reports, you’re still limited to viewing either product level performance OR search term level performance, which is why it’s so important to advertise only one product per campaign.
 Otherwise, you’ll never know exactly which search terms are working with which products, and which ones aren’t.

-Beyond that, much like any other paid search platform, if you’re bidding on multiple feature-based terms, segmenting terms thematically by campaign will ultimately accelerate analysis and aid in identifying trends in spend and search volume.
-If you’re really feeling adventurous, go ahead and segment your campaigns by match type as well, which can aid in bid and budget management (and sometimes lead to three times the campaigns).
+Beyond that, much like any other paid search platform, if you’re bidding on multiple feature-based terms, segmenting terms thematically by the campaign will ultimately accelerate analysis and aid in identifying trends in spend and search volume.
+If you’re really feeling adventurous, go ahead and segment your campaigns by match type as well, which can aid in the bid and budget management (and sometimes lead to three times the campaigns).

 Mind Your Match Types

 While leveraging multiple match types in Sponsored Product campaigns can be an effective way to funnel traffic, Headline Search campaigns call for a more restrictive approach.
 Although broad match terms may match to some very high-converting long tail searches, the lack of search term reports for Headline Search campaigns means you’ll never know what those high-converting long tail searches are, so you’ll never be able to turn those to your advantage.
-Instead, stick with phrase and exact match in your Headline Search campaigns so that you can at least control word order, then test ad copy against terms and adjust.
+Instead, stick with a phrase and exact match in your Headline Search campaigns so that you can at least control word order, then test ad copy against terms and adjust.
 Meanwhile, use the Sponsored Product search term reports to further inform your Headline Search keyword strategy, adding high-converting, long tail terms to your Headline Search campaigns.
-Just don’t use broad match!
+Just don’t use a broad match!

 Be Sure to Uncheck that Box!